 Tips for Hiking in Hendersonville

-Whenever you go hiking, you know you want to the traditional hiking gear such as bring sunscreen, bug spray and plenty of water.
+Whenever you go hiking, you know you want to bring traditional hiking gear plus sunscreen, bug spray and plenty of water.
 What I wasn’t expecting was a bout of allergies.

 This area of the state is loaded with natural beauty, but it’s also known to pack a bit of a punch when it comes to natural allergens.
 If you’re prone to this sort of thing, pick up some local honey (the Mast General Store downtown has some) and bring anything else you might use to ward off the sneezes.